RudreshNarwal/drf_course/steps/module_3.md

 easy, right?

-1) Model - Go ahead and open /core/models.py and paste in the following code.
+1) UuidModel - Go ahead and open /core/models.py and paste in the following code.
 ```

 from django.db import models
-from utils.model_abstracts import Model
+from utils.model_abstracts import UuidModel
 from django_extensions.db.models import (
 	TimeStampedModel,
 	ActivatorModel,